 1. What was your gross annual income from organic production last year (in U.S. dollars)?
 2. Describe your hardship with as much detail as possible: Please include: What was the hardship?
 Who/what did this hardship affect?
 When did it occur? , 3.
 Is this need related to a State or Federally Declared Emergency?
 If yes, what declared emergency were you impacted by (e.g., wildfire, flood)?
 Please list below YES NO 4.
 Are you a veteran of the armed forces?
 YES NO 5.
 Have you ever been convicted of a felony and served time in prison?
-YES No FINANCIAL DOCUMENTATION n of financial documentation is not required but helps us understand your fitation could include any of the following: nancial need. • I Bank s Recore ederal income tax returns, W-2s, and other records of money earned tatements and records of investments (if any exist) ds of untaxed income (if any exists) formation regarding ownership of small businesses and/or other assets ACKNOWLEDGMENT AND RELEASE of my y kno false ertify that all information submitted on this application is true a wledge.
-I understand that all information contained here is sub information will lead to disqualification.
-I understand that CCO eep all financial and demographic information confidential. ject to verifica ation and Auth orize d Signature a signature
+YES No FINANCIAL DOCUMENTATION n of financial documentation is not required but helps us understand your fitation could include any of the following: nancial need. • I Bank s Recore ederal income tax returns, W-2s, and other records of money earned tatements and records of investments (if any exist) ds of untaxed income (if any exists) formation regarding ownership of small businesses and/or other assets ACKNOWLEDGMENT AND RELEASE of my hereby certify that all information submitted on this application is true and correct to the best of my knowledge.
+I understand that all information contained here is subject to verification and hat false information will lead to disqualification.
+I understand that CCOF Certification Services, LC will keep all financial and demographic information confidential.
+Auth orize d Signature a signature